awslabs/duvet/design/witness/spec.md

 A constructed witness's `files` maps MUST equal the source spans of the downward reachable set of the prover's obligation graph, starting from the discharge unit.
+Reachability is transitive: the closure follows the obligation graph's reference edges through any number of call or reference hops — a lemma reaching a fn reaching a fn reaching a fn: all of them enter — until a fixpoint.
-The closure MUST be **reflexive**: it includes the discharge unit's own root span (`root ∈ closure(root)`), so that a witness always scores its own annotation as executed and `ByRootSpan` binding implies execution (§1.5's claim rules are thereby instances of one predicate; Property W5's refinement claim depends on this).
+The closure MUST be **reflexive**: it includes the discharge unit's own root span (`root ∈ closure(root)`), so that a witness always scores its own annotation as executed and `ByRootSpan` binding implies execution ([§1.5](#claim-rules)'s claim rules are thereby instances of one predicate; [Property W5](#property-w5-claim-refinement)'s refinement claim depends on this).
 Producers MUST carry a unit test asserting reflexivity for every constructed witness.